daneli1/SublimePreviewAndPrint/README.md

  - Send unformatted text direct to a printer: Requires lpr.
  - Display a standard dialog box for choosing a printer, duplex vs single sided, sheets per page,
  	etc: Requires gtklp or xpp.
 (No need to install gtklp or xpp if you use one of the viewers below.)
  - Full page preview.
-Requires one of: okular, evince, xpdf, or acroread.
+Requires: evince or okular. (xpdf or acroread also work for markdown.)
  - Formatting of text documents or syntax highlighting of code: Needs enscript to create a temporary formatted postscript version of your document.
  - Formatting of markdown documents: Pandoc with latex, context or wkhtmltopdf.
 A temporary copy of